TamzinBoyd/DigitalSpaniel/README.md

 no ITC avant guard font on google
 Learnt about NavLink hook, pulls in from react-router-dom REM - relative to font size of html doc, em relative to parent font size, both better for responsive sites

+FIX SCROLL / check if page needs to be longer to activate

+Add routing for link

+Redux